This Austin Architect Firm has a thing with tile, check out their coolest tile projects

 The light blue thin brick tile that was installed in the Kitchen at 506 Leland balances the warm wood tones of the walnut cabinets and brightens the space.

-Gorgeous shades of blue: Glazed Thin Brick Oxygen
+Gorgeous shades of blue: Glazed Thin Brick Oxygen.
+Photography by Leonid Furmansky.

 The vibrant tile in the upstairs bathroom adds playfulness to the kid’s bath.